silverpond/machine-learning-python-test/README.md

 # Silverpond Internship Test

 ## Hello!
 Hola!
 Kon’nichiwa!
 Ni-hao!
 Hallå !
-Aloha! مرحبا!
+Aloha! !مرحبا

 We'd like you to prepare some code in a [Jupyter Notebook](http://jupyter.org/) that explains a concept in machine